Kruithne/wow.export/addons/blender/io_scene_wowobj/README.txt

-How to install this Blender add-on (2.8+):
+AUTOMATIC INSTALLATION:
+1. Open wow.export
+2. From the top-left menu, choose "Install Blender Add-on"
+3. Choose "Install Automatically"
+4. Restart Blender.
+5. Ensure the add-on is enabled in Edit -> Preferences -> Add-ons

+MANUAL INSTALLATION:
 1. Locate your Blender add-on directory (%AppData%\Blender Foundation\Blender\VERSION\scripts\addons).
-2. Create a directory called io_scene_wowobj
-3. Place both __init__.py and import_wowobj.py into that folder (found in this folder).
+2. Copy this io_scene_wowobj directory into that directory.
-4. If you are UPDATING the add-on, make sure to delete the __pycache__ directory found inside io_scene_wowobj.
+3. If you are UPDATING the add-on, make sure to delete the __pycache__ directory found inside io_scene_wowobj.
-5. Restart Blender.
+4. Restart Blender.
+5. Ensure the add-on is enabled in Edit -> Preferences -> Add-ons